mrhut10/mudbath-challenge-ui/readme.md

   * background - relatedProducts was at the time stored in a text field as comma separated integers
   * the validation logic made sure each integer was unique and referred to a product that existed
   * because the validation logic was in state, it didn't account for product ID's changing, so would report as invalid state when pointing too a product whos ID had been changed.

-  * validation logic in form was originally stored in state,
+  * by pulling the validation logic out of being stored in state and instead being generated on component rendering has removed this problem plus... then I ended up pulling out that method of having comma separated integers anyway.